SEC rule: Hester Peirce warns against blowback on DeFi

 TL; DR Breakdown

-- Peirce wants against blowback of the SEC rule on the DeFi sector
+- Peirce warns against blowback of the SEC rule on the DeFi sector

 - The new rule was based on the Exchange Act of 1934